OpenINF/GitHub-Markdown/README.md

 <br />

-You can also use tooltips inside a table, like so.
+One can also use tooltips inside a table, like so.

 ```markdown
 |      A      |      B      |